openhwgroup/programs/process/OpenHW-Specification-Process.md

 ### Footer

-In cases where the specification is rendered in PDF format, a footer should be included on each page, including OpenHW Group “Specification Title”, Revision Number/State, and "Copyright © YEAR OF PUBLICATION OpenHW Group"
+In cases where the specification is rendered in PDF format, a footer should be included on each page, including "OpenHW Group Specification: Title : VX.Y.Z : State", and "Copyright © YEAR OF PUBLICATION OpenHW Group"